collabkit/future/lib/chameleon/Readme.md

 * `context` A JavaScript object from which var:* elements will query
 * `msg` A callback function which will be called when rendering for msg:* elements, taking a message key string and arguments array
-* `clean` Boolean value for cleaning non-functional whitespace and comments.
+* `clean` Boolean value for cleaning most non-functional whitespace and comments.

 ### Context objects